The Effect of Temporary Pain After RFA: A Guide

 Knowing what to expect day by day can help you feel more prepared and in control of your healing.
 While everyone’s body responds a little differently, there’s a general timeline and a set of milestones you can anticipate.
 Your main focus will be on giving your body the time it needs to heal properly so you can get the best possible results.
 We’ll walk you through what the first few days and weeks look like, along with some simple guidelines to help you feel comfortable and safe as you recover.

-The First 24-48 Hours
+Your First 24-48 Hours Post-Procedure

 You’ll be able to go home on the same day as your procedure, but you will need to arrange for someone to drive you.
 Your only job for the first 24 hours is to rest and take it easy.
 You might feel some soreness or notice minor muscle spasms around the injection site, which is completely normal.
 Applying an ice pack for about 20 minutes at a time can help with any discomfort.
 Most people feel ready to return to their normal, light activities within a day or two.
 For more details on what to expect before and after your visit, you can always check our Patient Center.

-Milestones for Your First Week
+What to Expect in Your First Week

 As your body heals during the first week, it’s common to feel some temporary sensations at the treatment site.
 You might notice mild burning, numbness, or tingling.
 Try not to worry—this is a sign that the nerves are responding to the treatment, and these feelings usually fade within one to two weeks.
 Think of it as a temporary step on the path toward lasting relief from persistent issues like back pain.
 Listening to your body and giving it time to adjust is the most important thing you can do during this phase.